EmmiG/Sleeping-baby-dragon-Incremental-Game-using-React/README.md

-App not done still under progress
+App version 1.0 completed

 Sleeping Dragon Increment clicking game

 By Emmi Gillgren

-Special thank you go to my brother PortalMaster82 for creating/drawing the image pictures like I want them to be.
+Special thank you go to my brother PortalM82 for creating/drawing the image pictures like I want them to be.

 Here is my repository: